Craigacp/MIToolbox/README.md

 ======

-To compile the library for use in MATLAB/OCTAVE, execute CompileMIToolbox.m from within MATLAB, or run 'make matlab' from a terminal.
+To compile the library for use in MATLAB/OCTAVE, execute CompileMIToolbox.m from within MATLAB in the "matlab" folder.

 To compile the library for use with C programs run 'make x86' for a 32-bit library, or 'make x64' for a 64-bit library.
 Then run 'sudo make install' to